-Homelessness in New York City has reached record highs, with over 60,000 people living in shelters on any given night.
-The startling reality is that 75% of the shelter population is families with children with no place to call home.
+Homelessness in New York City has reached record highs, with over 60,000 people living in shelters on any given night and 75% of the shelter population is families with children with no place to call home.

 Our Approach: Our social service teams assess each family’s circumstance and work with them to identify the specific support they need.
 We help families create individual living plans and housing exit strategies, and we provide comprehensive and continuous case management and support so that residents can stay on track and meet their goals.

 We have housing specialists who connect families to landlords; social workers who counsel clients who need support; education specialist who work with the Board of Education to get children into neighborhoods school if needed, and tutors who hold afternoon homework sessions to help children who struggle academically.